 Areas dived internationally

-Mozambique (Ponta da Ouro, Ponta Mamoli and Gunjata Bay), Egypt (southern and northern Red Sea), Seychelles, Indonesia (Lembeh Straits and Raja Ampat), Australia (Ningaloo Reef, Port Phillip Bay, Great Barrier Reef), New Zealand (Poor Knights Islands), Mexico (off the Yucatan Peninsula and cavern diving on the peninsula), Belize (barrier reef), Honduras (off Utila), Guatemala (Lake Atitlan), Cuba and Bermuda.
+Mozambique (Ponta da Ouro, Ponta Mamoli and Gunjata Bay), Egypt (southern and northern Red Sea), Seychelles, Indonesia (Lembeh Straits, Raja Ampat and Komodo), Australia (Ningaloo Reef, Port Phillip Bay, Great Barrier Reef), New Zealand (Poor Knights Islands), Mexico (off the Yucatan Peninsula and cavern diving on the peninsula), Belize (barrier reef), Honduras (off Utila), Guatemala (Lake Atitlan), Cuba and Bermuda.

 Spiby, G and Jones G. 2008.
 Raja Ampat.
 December.
 Getaway Magazine